un4rch/openpilot_AdvExamples/README.md

 ## Introduction

 OpenPilot is an open-source software for autonomous vehicles.
-In this project, we explore how adversarial examples can be used to trick the perception system of OpenPilot, causing it to make incorrect driving decisions.
+In this project, we explore how adversarial examples can be used to trick the perception system of OpenPilot, causing it to make incorrect driving decisions, such as accelerating unsafely and causing a rear-end collision.

 We employ both **white-box** (where the attacker has complete knowledge of the model) and **black-box** (where the attacker has no knowledge of the model) attack strategies.